Best Practices for Email Delivery and Avoiding SPAM Filters

 2. Remove Images

 - Images or attachments, especially in step 1 emails, can activate SPAM blockers and even bounces.
 Remove these assets and stick to text.
-Send your beautiful images and attachments in step 3 or below (once you've sent a couple other emails).
+Send your beautiful images and attachments in step 3 or later (once you've sent a couple other emails).
 Again, even images in your signature can cause issues.

 3. Don't Apply Special Formatting to your Text